-Augsburg College Outside Aid Policy:
+Augsburg University Outside Aid Policy:

 • A student may receive outside aid/scholarships in excess of the cost of tuition.
 All aid (federal, state, Augsburg, and outside aid/scholarships) for a student must fit within the student’s Cost of Attendance.
 (COA).
-If funding is in excess of the COA, the college would reduce Augsburg aid. *Any scholarship or grant funding that is in excess of tuition and fees is considered taxable income.
+If funding is in excess of the COA, the University would reduce Augsburg aid. *Any scholarship or grant funding that is in excess of tuition and fees is considered taxable income.

-• The combination of any Augsburg gift aid (merit or need-based aid awarded at the point of Admission or later in a students’ tenure) along with Pell grants and Minnesota State Grants cannot exceed the cost of Augsburg College tuition and fees.
+• The combination of any Augsburg gift aid (merit or need-based aid awarded at the point of Admission or later in a students’ tenure) along with Pell grants and Minnesota State Grants cannot exceed the cost of Augsburg University tuition and fees.

 • If an outside scholarship applies to a student’s account after need-based federal loans have disbursed, the student can keep any disbursed need based loans.